Helping to Make College a Reality for Students Around the World

 Merit-Based Academic Scholarships

-WPI offers competitive academic merit-based scholarships to first-year applicants based on academic performance in high school, standardized test scores or alternative test-optional materials (including the TOEFL for international applicants), leadership, extracurricular involvement and community service.
+WPI offers competitive academic merit-based scholarships to first-year applicants based on academic performance in high school, leadership, extracurricular involvement and community service.

 IB diploma graduates with a diploma score of 40 or greater admitted to WPI are guaranteed an academic merit-based scholarship worth a minimum of $25,000.